Nazario Collection: Early research

 Archeologist Adolfo de Hostos visited Nazario in San Juan, where he was told the now-popular origin story.
 Taking some pieces with him, Hostos was still not convinced that the Collection (which at this point he estimates rounds the 700 pieces) possessed cuneiform characters, but still felt that it required detailed study.
 With the death of Nazario in 1919, the pieces became segregated, with only around 250 being acquired by collector Robert Junhans and later preserved at the Institute of Puerto Rican Culture.
 The first pieces arrived there during the 1950s, where they were placed in storage.
 The pieces in Hostos possession were granted to the University of Puerto Rico.
 These were relocated to the Museo de Historia, Antropología y Arte at Río Piedras.
 The ones owned by Lothrop were sent to the Peabody Museum of Archaeology and Ethnology.
 Alice de Santiago, a school teacher from Barceloneta, reportedly found a piece that was similar to those in possession of Nazario but made in limestone and contacted Zeno Gandía.
 The current whereabouts of this rock are unknown.

 A number of writings authored by Nazario were later recovered by Zeno Gandía, who republished them in El Imparcial and claimed that he had seen Martin J. Berntsen of the Dominican priests of Bayamón taking some of the documents once his friend died, with the documents later being found by a priest in the parochial archives there.
 The origin story was first published by Hostos more than three decades later in 1955, having already deviated slightly from its original account by integrating elements related to the adaptation of the account to then-concurrent concepts.
-In it, he discussed a booklet filled with notes from Nazario being the last known person to be see the lost document.
+In it, he discussed a booklet filled with notes from Nazario being the last known person to see the lost document.